stephenmoloney/fastimage/README.md

 ## Description

-Fastimage finds the dimensions/size or file type of a remote or local image file given the file path or uri respectively.
+Fastimage finds the dimensions/size or file type of a remote or local image file given the file path or url respectively.
 It streams the smallest amount of data necessary to ascertain the file size.
 This aspect is useful when getting the file size for very large images.